dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 ### <span style="color:#0080ff">Review</span>
 This entity corresponds to a review's data and it's identified primarily by a unique Integer id.
 It's a weak entity depending on one and only one **QuestionSubmission** entity.
-- **Semantics:** A review is only relevant in the context of a question submission and corresponds to the concept of a user reviewing another user's question submission.
+- **Semantics:** A review is only relevant in the context of a question submission and corresponds to the concept of a user reviewing a student's question submission.
 A question submission can however have multiple reviews.

 ### <span style="color:#0080ff">Topic</span>
 This entity corresponds to a topic's data and it's identified primarily by a unique Integer id.